Relativistic Bose-Einstein condensation with disorder: Scalar field thermodynamics and disorder

-The physical picture is that the random fluctuations describe average effects of external disturbances on the system or of degrees of freedom associated with fields that have been integrated out formally.
-Although similar to time-dependent noise~\cite{time}, a $\tau$ dependence as in above should be understood as arising naturally when integrating out fields in favor of effective interactions of $\varphi$.
-Thence, we are not considering a perfect correlation of the disorder in the $\tau$ direction.
-This is in contrast to the anisotropic case where randomness depends only on spatial variables.
-In addition, hereafter by ``static noise" we mean that one is considering a set of noises such that random fluctuations do not depend on $\tau$.
-In this way, in the case studied in this paper one may qualify the $\tau$-dependent noise as being nonstatic.
+The physical picture is that the random fluctuations describe average effects of external disturbances on the system or of degrees of freedom of unobserved fields.
+Although similar to a real-time dependence, the $\tau$ dependence in $\nu(\tau,\x)$ should be understood as being of similar nature of the one that arises naturally in a self-energy for the field $\varphi$ when integrating out fields in favor of effective interactions of $\varphi$.
+It is important to note that in general, when integrating over unobserved degrees of freedom one obtains also effective vertices, in addition to self-energies.
+Thereof we stress that there is no implicit assumption here that Eq.~(\ref{s-random}) is an exact replacement for all effects of integrating out unobserved fields, but solely that the dependence on $\tau$ of the noise field is very natural for non-isolated systems.
+Hereafter we mean by {\em static noise} the noise fields that are $\tau$ independent and {\em nonstatic noise} those fields that depend upon $\tau$.
+Reference~\cite{time} presents another situation in which the noise is nonstatic.